klukaszek/SDL/src/gpu/webgpu/SDL_WebGPU_Checklist.md

 The original example suite can be found at:
 - https://github.com/TheSpydog/SDL_gpu_examples/

-Currently, the WebGPU backend only supports Emscripten as the compilation target, though it should not be difficult to implement the code provided by @eliemichel.
+Currently, the WebGPU backend only supports Emscripten as the compilation target, though I've added Elie Michel's cross-platform surface configuration logic to the backend.
+I have not tested it with any native implementations however.

 # Checklist